cliffc2/jormungandr-setup/README.md

 source ~/.bash_profile
 ```

->Source config files make these new variables available in the terminal.
-FYI There's a command in .bash_profile that sources .bashrc
+>source command loads new variables so you can use them in the terminal.
+FYI There's a command in .bash_profile that points to .bashrc